Pricing plans

 Start with a real client scenario

-If you are deciding whether Flowdockr fits your workflow, the fastest way to tell is to run one real negotiation situation through the tool.
+If you are deciding whether FlowDockr fits your workflow, the fastest way to tell is to run one real difficult client message through the tool.